projetotargetcripto-code/bintencojohnycolt2/README.md

 ## Quick login credentials (development)

 The quick login widget can load test accounts from environment variables.
-Create or update `.env.local` with pairs of email and password for each role:
+Create or update `.env.local` with pairs of email and password for each role.
+Use only throwaway passwords for these test accounts—**never** reuse real production credentials.
+The `.env.local` file should be listed in `.gitignore` so these values aren't committed:

 ```
 VITE_SUPERADMIN_EMAIL=superadmin@example.com